omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 The ``gned`` program from |omnet++| 3.x viewed NED files in isolation.
 In contrast, the |omnet++| IDE gathers information from all ``.ned`` files in all open |omnet++| projects and makes this information available to the NED editor.
-This is necessary because |omnet++| 4.x modules may inherit parameters, visual appearance, or even submodules and connections from other modules, so it is only possible to display a compound module correctly if all related NED definitions are available.
+This is necessary because |omnet++| 4.x modules may inherit parameters, visual appearance, or even submodules and connections from other modules.
+So, it is only possible to display a compound module correctly if all related NED definitions are available.

 Creating New NED Files
 ----------------------

 Once you have an empty |omnet++| project, you can create new NED files.
-Choosing :menuselection:`File --> New --> Network Description
+Choose :menuselection:`File --> New --> Network Description
-File` from the menu will bring up a wizard where you can specify the target directory and the file/module name.
+File` from the menu.
+A wizard will appear where you can specify the target directory and the file/module name.
 You may choose to create an empty NED file, a simple/compound module, or a network.
-Once you press the :guilabel:`Finish` button, a new NED file will be created with the requested content.
+When you press the :guilabel:`Finish` button, a new NED file will be created with the requested content.

 .. figure:: pictures/NED-NewWizard.png